CosmoStat/rca/README.md

 v2.0

 ## Description
 RCA is a PSF modelling python package.
 It enforces several constraints, notably some related to sparsity and spatial structure, to build a spatially-varying PSF model from observed, noisy and possibly undersampled star stamps.
+Some modicum of documentation can be found [here](https://morganschmitz.github.io/rca/) - see also [quick start](#quick-start) below.

 ## Requirements
 The following python packages are required: